Why I Quit Being a Baha’i

 But I’ve realised that I had excellent friends in the Baha’i community because I have excellent friends in the world at large.

-I retain a Baha’i identity.
+So for a mix of the above reasons, I personally retain a Baha’i identity.
 If it were possible, I’d have liked to be a non-practising secular Baha’i, like a secular Jew.
 But that concept doesn’t exist.
 So I resigned.

 The Fundamental Reason I Quit the Baha’i Faith: I Don’t Believe